zxing-js/browser/README.md

 # ZXing

-> 💾 This still a WIP!!!
+## This is a Work In Progress!!! ⚠

 ### Browser layer for using in browser platform